 SciVal uses publication and citation data from the Scopus database.
 SciVal is used by universities, recruitment agencies, funders and other research organisations as part of research assessment, recruitment and management processes.

 It is important that authors to ensure the data held in the Scopus database and linked to their automatically generated author profile is accurate and up to date.
-Please see the video below for an overview of how you can claim your author profile, keep up to date with new publications and ensure the accuracy of the data it contains.
+For guidance on how you can claim your author profile, keep up to date with new publications and ensure the accuracy of the data it contains visit Scopus Author Profiles | Elsevier.

 Durham Staff and Students have access to all four SciVal modules (Overview, Benchmarking, Collaboration, Trends), and the reporting tool which allows you to create, export and share custom reports.